mccright/rrl/README.md

 eBook: https://www.gutenberg.org/ebooks/70263
 By [Paul L. Briand, Jr.](https://library.unh.edu/find/archives/collections/paul-briand-papers-1920-1986)  (1920 - 1986)

-Reading Notes: Even though the author seems to have written some historical fiction -- for example in some of the passages about Earhart's childhood experiences -- This biography *fills in* my previously vague awareness of Amelia Earhart's life.
+Reading Notes: Even though the author seems to have written some historical fiction -- for example in some of the passages about Earhart's childhood experiences -- This biography *adds some "detail" to* my previously vague awareness of Amelia Earhart's life.
 See the [Librivox Summary](https://librivox.org/daughter-of-the-sky-the-story-of-amelia-earhart-by-paul-l-briand-jr/) for a more complete summary.

 Librivox Summary: This is an engaging biography of the renowned aviator.
 In his introduction, Briand says, "Amelia Earhart was one of America’s great heroines; her life was in many ways unique.
 She was one of a kind, and the fabric of her life was woven of strands that are rarely produced: she had an insatiable curiosity about everything in life—ideas, books, people, places, mechanical things; she loved all kinds of sports and games, especially those “only for boys”; she fidgeted with an implacable unrest to experiment, to try new things; she teemed with a zest for living, paradoxically entwined with a gnawing and pervasive longing to be alone; and, finally, she brooded with a fatalism toward death, which she met with a tremendous will to live." - Summary by Ciufi Galeazzi.